imvsnu/keylogger_in_python/README.md

 # keylogger_in_python

-This is very simple keylogger written in python.
+This is very simple keylogger written in python pyxhook.